ansys/pyaedt/doc/source/User_guide/pyaedt_file_data/materials.rst

 Materials File
 ==============

-The material configuration file allows to import and create materials from a JSON file.
+The material configuration file allows to create materials from a JSON file.

 This file can be created using the following command: